 Gender-based violence is disproportionately affecting indigenous women and girls.
 Available statistics indicate that indigenous women are more likely to experience rape than non-indigenous women.
 It is estimated that 1 in 3 indigenous women is raped during their lifetime.
 While there is a growing body of evidence of the magnitude, nature, and consequences of gender-based violence globally, knowledge of its incidence against indigenous women is limited and tends to vary considerably by issue and region.
 The Committee highlights the need for States to engage in data collection efforts, in collaboration with indigenous organizations and communities, to understand the scope of the problem of gender-based violence against indigenous women and girls.
 It also highlights the need for States to address discrimination, stereotypes, and social legitimization of gender-based violence against indigenous women and girls.

 The Committee recognizes with alarm the many forms of violence committed against indigenous women and girls.
-Gender-based violence against indigenous women occurs in all spaces and spheres of human interaction, including the family, community, public spaces, the workplace, educational settings, and the digital space.
+Gender-based violence against indigenous women occurs in all spaces and spheres of human interaction, including the family, community, public spaces, the workplace, educational settings, and the digital space, including forest and natural spaces within indigenous territories occupied by state and commercial actors ( i.e. national reserves and mining companies) .
 Violence can be psychological, physical, sexual, economic, and spiritual.
 Violence often occurs in institutions, particularly those that are closed and segregated, against indigenous women and girls with mental illness and disabilities and older indigenous women.
 Indigenous women and girls are frequently victims of rape, harassment, disappearances, killings, and femicide.
-Environmental violence also adversely impacts indigenous women and girls, who are disproportionately affected by environmental harm, degradation, and pollution.
-Trafficking, exploitation in prostitution and contemporary forms of slavery such as domestic servitude are other forms of gender-based violence against indigenous women and girls.
+Environmental violence also adversely impacts indigenous women and girls, who are disproportionately affected by state and corporate violence, environmental harm, degradation, and pollution.
+Trafficking, exploitation in prostitution and contemporary forms of slavery such as domestic servitude and forced surrogacy are other forms of gender-based violence against indigenous women and girls.

 Gender-based violence against indigenous women and girls is drastically underreported and perpetrators regularly enjoy impunity due to indigenous women’s extremely limited access to justice and biased or flawed criminal justice systems.
 Racism, marginalization, poverty, and alcohol and substance abuse increase the risk of indigenous women and girls of gender-based violence.
 Indigenous women and girls suffer gender-based violence perpetrated by both state and non-state actors.
 State actors include members of the government, armed forces, law enforcement authorities, and public institutions, including in the health and education sectors and in prisons.
-Non-state actors include private individuals, businesses, paramilitary and rebel groups, illegal actors, and religious institutions.
+Non-state actors include private individuals, businesses, paramilitary and rebel groups, illegal actors, and religious institutions, including international banks/financing institutions.

 States parties have a due diligence obligation to prevent, investigate and punish perpetrators, and provide reparations to indigenous women and girls who are victims of gender-based violence.
 This obligation is applicable to both ordinary and indigenous justice systems.
 Due diligence should be implemented with a gender, indigenous women, intersectional, intercultural, and multidisciplinary perspective as defined in paragraph 4 of this General Recommendation, and bearing in mind the gendered causes and impacts of the violence experienced by indigenous women.
 This entails taking into account how racial discrimination, racism, stereotypes, and post-colonial practices intersect with gender factors to reproduce violence against indigenous women and girls by state and non-state actors.
 The effects of the violence suffered by indigenous women severely impact their human rights to life, dignity, personal integrity and security, health, privacy, personal liberty, and to be free from torture.